Buffalo Property Division Attorney

 One of the most contested aspects of divorce is the division of assets, property and debts acquired before and during marriage.
 When your financial future is hanging in the balance, you need an experienced family law attorney who knows how to protect your interests throughout the divorce process.

 The Law Offices of Randy S. Margulis and Associates provides clients with effective representation in property division matters.
-I have over 20 years of experience handling divorces throughout the Buffalo metropolitan area and know what it takes to protect your assets during divorce.
+I have 25 years of experience handling divorces throughout the Buffalo metropolitan area and know what it takes to protect your assets during divorce.
 Let me put my knowledge and skill to work for you today.

 Experience matters when your assets are on the line